SamboyCoding/Cpp2IL/README.md

 - [xUnit](https://github.com/xunit/xunit) for the unit tests.
 - [IndexRange](https://github.com/bgrainger/IndexRange) to port System.Index and System.Range back to netstandard2.0.
 - [Nullable](https://github.com/manuelroemer/Nullable) to port nullable attributes back to netstandard2.0.

-In addition to the above, the GUI Project uses:
-- [Avalonia](https://github.com/AvaloniaUI/Avalonia) as a GUI framework.
-- [AvaloniaEdit](https://github.com/AvaloniaUI/AvaloniaEdit/) for the text editor.
-- [TextMateSharp](https://github.com/danipen/TextMateSharp) for the syntax highlighting.

 Finally, the OrbisPkg plugin uses [LibOrbisPkg](https://github.com/maxton/LibOrbisPkg), which is licensed under the LGPL, version 3.